getpelican/pelican-plugins/ical/Readme.rst

 ical
 --------

-This plugin read the calendar defined in the page metadata :calendar:
+This plugin read the calendar defined in the page metadata : calendar :

 with

-:calendar: /path/to/your/ics/file
+: calendar : /path/to/your/ics/file

 Example of code that can be added in page template ::